The four kinds of software architecture diagramming tools

 • Diagrams

-Auto-Documentation tools
+Auto-documentation tools

 Auto-documentation tools solve one of the biggest challenges in system architecture: keeping diagrams up to date.
 Instead of relying on manual updates, these tools automatically generate and maintain diagrams based on your live system.